Segment Security

 show segment-security hardware counters [vrf vrf_name]

-- vrf Show details for a specific VRF.
-If this parameter is omitted, details for all VRFs are shown.
+- vrf - Display details for a specific VRF.
+If omitted, the output displays details for all VRFs.

-- vrf_name The VRF to show.
+- vrf_name - Display the VRF.
 To show the default VRF, specify "default".

 Example